populationgenomics/saige-tenk10k/README.md

 The pipeline is split into four parts, to make for more flexible usage:

-* Genotype processing (SNV): this involves sample and variant QC of the WGS data, and genotype file preparation specifically for common and rare single-nucleotide variants
+1. Genotype processing (SNV): this involves sample and variant QC of the WGS data, and genotype file preparation specifically for common and rare single-nucleotide variants
-* Expression (phenotype) processing: this involves processing of the scRNA-seq data, and preparation of the pheno_cov file
+2. Expression (phenotype) processing: this involves processing of the scRNA-seq data, and preparation of the pheno_cov file
-* Input files check and preparation: this involves combining data from above and cross-check for consistency prior to running SAIGE-QTL
+3. Input files check and preparation: this involves combining data from above and cross-check for consistency prior to running SAIGE-QTL
-* Association testing: prepare and run SAIGE-QTL commands for association mapping
+4. Association testing: prepare and run SAIGE-QTL commands for association mapping

-Only the first part is ready for now.
+Only [1] is ready for now.

 ## Genotypes preprocessing (once per cohort, e.g., TOB)